-Graduate Teaching Associates (GTAs) may be assigned to one or more of the following tasks:

-(1) assisting a faculty member in teaching an introductory course; (2) assuming full teaching responsibility in an introductory (undergraduate) course (under the direction of a faculty mentor); (3) aid administrative personnel in completion of their duties; or (4) some combination of the above.
+- 1. Graduate Teaching Associates (GTAs) may be assigned to one or more of the following tasks: - a.
+Assisting a faculty member in teaching an introductory course; - b.
+Assuming full teaching responsibility in an introductory (undergraduate) course (under the direction of a faculty mentor); - c.
+Aid administrative personnel in completion of their duties; or - d.
+Some combination of the above.